A compact relocation format for ELF

 I've implemented ld.lld -z crel to replace .rel[a].dyn and .rel[a].plt with .crel.dyn and .crel.plt.
 Dynamic relocations are sorted by (r_type, r_offset) to better utilize CREL.

-Let's link clang-16-debug using RELA, -z pack-relative-relocs, --pack-dyn-relocs=android+relr, and -z pack-relative-relocs -z crel and analyze the results.
+Let's link clang-16-release using RELA, -z pack-relative-relocs, --pack-dyn-relocs=android+relr, and -z pack-relative-relocs -z crel and analyze the results.

 1